 The SoundCloud API will be dropping support for Extensible Markup Language (XML) responses.
 XML will be phased out on the following schedule:

-) or Accept
+/tracks) or Accept header.

-This default will be changed to JSON on December 1, 2014./tracks.xml
+This default will be changed to JSON on December 1, 2014./tracks.xml) or an Accept: application/xml header — will continue

 to be supported until December 15, 2014.
 After that point, only JSON